-On 1 August 2009 the “option to tax” commercial property rules were 20 years old.
+On 1 August 2009, the “option to tax” commercial property rules was 20 years old.
 This is important because once an option to tax election has been made it cannot be revoked for at least 20 years.
-Up until recently no revocations were therefore possible but from 1 August 2009 that position has altered.
-In the short term there will be few properties which will qualify under the 20 year rule but gradually this will change and is therefore a matter to keep under review in respect of each individual property.
+Up until recently, no revocations were, therefore, possible but from 1 August 2009 that position has altered.
+In the short term, there will be few properties that will qualify under the 20-year rule but gradually this will change and is, therefore, a matter to keep under review in respect of each individual property.
 If the 20 year period has passed and revocation is desired contact should be made with the VAT option to tax unit in Glasgow.
 Whilst most revocations should be straight forward there are anti-avoidance rules in place to prevent certain potential abuses.

 New VAT Error/Late Registration Penalty Regimes

 The new all-embracing tax penalty regime now applies to all VAT returns with a submission date on or after 1 April 2009 which is likely to lead to greater levels of penalties being applied for VAT errors, especially those uncovered via a VAT inspection.
 However, the old regime continues to apply for failure to register on time for VAT purposes for all such failures where the registration limit was exceeded before 1 April 2010.

 With effect from 1 April 2010 the period for claims and assessments has increased from three to four years.